-Muscle cramping is a painful condition that arises from hyperactivity of motor units caused by repetitive firing of the peripheral and/or central nervous system.
+Muscle cramping is a painful condition that arises from hyperactivity of motor units caused by repetitive firing of the peripheral nervous system or CNS.
 The origin of the cramp in most cases is believed to be the intramuscular portion of the motor nerve terminals.
 Most muscle cramps are also accompanied by fasciculations in the same muscle and normal serum CK activity.
 Muscle cramps can be induced by forceful contraction of a shortened muscle, by changes in the electrolyte composition of extracellular fluid, and by ear tick infestations.
-In contrast, muscle contractures, like those seen in exertional rhabdomyolysis, are painful muscle spasms that represent a state of muscle contracture unaccompanied by depolarization of the muscle membrane.
+In contrast, muscle contractures, like those in exertional rhabdomyolysis, are painful muscle spasms that represent a state of muscle contracture unaccompanied by depolarization of the muscle membrane.
 Muscle contractures are invariably accompanied by markedly increased serum CK activity.

 Mild muscle cramping is self-limiting, and the signs abate with rest or light exercise.
 However, exhausted horses with metabolic derangements require immediate treatment, including plasma volume expansion with oral or IV isotonic polyionic fluids and cooling (using water and fans).
 Because most horses with this condition are alkalotic, administration of solutions containing sodium bicarbonate is contraindicated.
 Daily direct addition of 2 oz of sodium chloride and 1 oz of potassium chloride to the feed is recommended for horses with recurrent cramping, in addition to electrolyte supplementation before and after endurance rides.